Selecting a Violin Bow

 Dark sounding instruments usually pair well with brighter sounding bows.
 The brilliance of the bow restores some of the clarity and purity that is otherwise missing.
 Brilliant sounding instruments usually pair well with dark sounding bows, which add warmth.
 But, of course, in reality things are much more complicated.
 Our perceptions of brilliant and dark are colored not just by the actual sustained tone, but also the quickness and character of the articulation, as well as the amount of surface/string noise and complexity inherent in the tone, and even the overall volume of sound produced, with louder violins and bows often perceived as brighter than softer violins and bows.
 So, by all means, narrow down the field of bows to try as logically as you can.
 But, also recognize that to some extent it will be a matter of trial and error.
 And, you may be surprised by how a bow actually sounds to you, once you have it in your hands.

 Physics and tonality . . .
 An often overlooked consideration is the matching of the stiffness/strength of the bow with the string tension of the instrument.
-This is a greater consideration for violists and even cellists, where the size of the instrument is less standardized.
-But, even with violins, there is a great deal of variation in tension, do to string selection.
-All things being equal, a stiff bow will produce a better tone when matched with high tension strings.
-And, a more flexible bow will produce a better tone when playing low tension strings.
+This is a greater consideration for violists, and to some extent cellists, where the size of the instrument is less standardized than with violins.
+But, even with violins, there is some variation in tension, do to the placement of the bridge and string selection.
+All things being equal, a stiff bow will produce a better tone when matched with the greater tension of a larger instrument and/or high-tension strings.
+And, a more flexible bow will produce a better tone when playing a smaller instrument and/or low tension strings.
 In the case of a viola, this matching is imperative, since the string tension on a 17” viola is so very much greater than that of a 15.5” viola, regardless of string selection.

 Also note that the sound "under the ear" is often different from that which carriers across the room to a listener.
 If possible, listen to someone else play the bow on your violin so you can listen at a distance.